My Model F

 Miniature Cigarette Lighter

 This is a cylindrical miniature cigarette lighter.
 Both ends are engraved with "Monroe Calculating Machine Co.
 Inc.", and its side has blue enamel with some red bands.
 Lifting off the cap reveals the wick and spark wheel.
 On the inside is engraved "Weston Intl.
 Corp., N.Y.C., Made in U.S.A.".
 This company made several kinds of lighters, often used as promotional items, and is likely to have been founded by Alexander Sydney Weston, who applied for and was granted several lighter patents in the early 1940s (US 2,318,037, US 2,331,445, US 2,358,955, US 2,372,238).
 Presumably then this lighter also dates from the 1940s.

 177mm × 241mm

 This is the manual for the Monroe calculator.
-It has a copyright year of 1919, which is when the model F was being produced.
+It has a copyright year of 1919, which is when the model G was being produced.
 It describes addition, subtraction, multiplication, division, decimals, discounts, and interest, followed by oiling instructions and several tables.
-The main difference between handling the model F and later models is that to clear the register the carriage has to be manually lifted while turning the clearing handle.
+The main difference between handling the models D-G and later models is that to clear the register the carriage has to be manually lifted while turning the clearing handle.
 Later models lift the carriage automatically when the clearing handle is turned.

-A complete scan of the book can be found at Cris vande Velde's site.
+A later edition can be found below.
+A complete scan of this edition of the book can be found at Cris Vande Velde's site.

-The Monroe Calculating Machine (Office Machine Practice) (PDF, 16.2 MB)
+The Monroe Calculating Machine (Office Machine Practice) (PDF, 16.2 MB or archive.org)